Cap Gap Extension

 "Cap Gap" is a term used to describe the "gap" between the end of OPT/STEM Extension and the beginning of H-1B status with an employer subject to the H-1B "cap".

-- Your employer is subject to the numerical "cap" AND
+- Your employer is subject to the numerical "cap"

-F-1 students who are eligible for Cap Gap and would like a new I-20 printed reflecting the extension of their status/employment should submit a Cap Gap request in the ISSS Portal.
+F-1 students who are eligible for Cap Gap and would like a new I-20 printed reflecting the extension of their status/employment should submit a Cap Gap Request in the ISSS Portal.

-Your are NOT eligible for a Cap Gap Extension if:
+You are NOT eligible for a Cap Gap Extension if:

 - Your employer is cap-exempt OR